Anzudoria/vicpublicartapp/README.md

 # vicpublicartapp
-Playing around with code with the ultimate intention of building a public art app for Victoria Test Kevin
+Playing around with code with the ultimate intention of building a public art app for the Victoria area.